TalyaNaima/TalyaNaima/README.md

 Hi there!
-👋 I'm Talya Brajtman a full stack developer, thourough and efficient but excllent team worker (so claim my team members).
+👋 I'm Talya Brajtman a software developer, currenttly working for applied meterials as a a software backend automation developer, using java, my work can be seen on bitbucket. thourough and efficient but excllent team worker (so claim my team members).
 I enjoy learning and solving problems using creative solutions that make me explore the web and discover new tchnologies. during my studies I loved the data structures course the most, and i still do.